-Sankey diagram depicts flows of any kind and their quantities in proportion to one another.
-It was named after Matthew Sankey, an Irish Captain, who, in 1898, drew a chart showing the energy efficiency of a steam engine which was pretty much the same as the present one.
+Sankey Diagram is a data visualization type that depicts flows (of any kind) and their quantities in proportion to one another.
+It was named after Matthew Sankey, an Irish captain and engineer.
+In 1898, he drew a chart showing the energy efficiency of a steam engine, often referred to as the first-ever energy flow diagram.

-This chart represents nodes connected by lines or arrows.
-The width of the lines depends on the amount of flow from source to target: the bigger the quantity, the wider the line.
+Sankey Diagrams consist of nodes connected by lines or arrows.
+The width of the lines in this chart type depends on the amount of flow from source to target: the bigger the quantity, the wider the line.

-Sankey diagrams are popular in science, especially physics area.
-They often used to show the transfer of energy (inputs and useful and wasted output) and some other resources but are also acceptable when describing different processes and their states.
+Sankey Diagrams are popular in science, especially in physics.
+They are often utilized to visualize the transfer of energy (inputs along with useful and wasted output) and some other resources.
+A Sankey Diagram can also be helpful in showing diverse processes and their states.